 From the traditional arts to software development to mechanical engineering, the Bath area has always been beautifully inventive.
 Since Roman times, thinkers, entrepreneurs and investors have been attracted to its outstanding built and natural environment.
 You'll find that the coffee-house culture introduced to Bath in the 17th and 18th centuries is alive and well today.

 The Bath & North East Somerset area is home to an astonishing range of organisations and networks that help to spark new collaborations, find new buyers and suppliers, and keep you up to date on the latest news affecting local businesses.

 Every year hundreds of people call Bath and North East Somerset home for the first time.
 It is a special place with exceptional credentials when it comes to quality of life and wellbeing.
 The City of Bath in particular has the benefit of having a small centre in relative terms where you can leisurely walk from one side to the other in half an hour - learning ones way around and developing a sense of belonging can develop quickly and almost simultaneously for some.

 Bath and North East Somerset is noted worldwide for its historic built environment and the beauty of its countryside, but in addition offers a combination of strengths for business.
 Find out more via the profiles below and visit the Case Studies section to find out more about which companies which are based here and why. .

 We value imaginative, entrepreneurial investors and developers, visionary architects and designers who share our values.
 We recognise the necessity of building strong, positive relationships with developers – of being clear, commercial and straightforward in negotiations and minimising risk and uncertainty.

-A number of sites along the riverside in Bath sites represent the most remarkable regeneration and development opportunity for Bath.
+A number of sites along the riverside in Bath sites represent a remarkable regeneration and development opportunity for Bath.
 We have featured a number that are coming forward in the short or medium term that will be of interest to investors and businesses.